dipace777/CKA-Certification-Course-2025/Day 55/README.md

 * **Security & compliance:** CVEs and critical bugs are patched only on supported branches.
 * **Features & APIs:** New capabilities, GA promotions, and deprecations arrive in minors.
 * **Ecosystem compatibility:** CNIs, CSI drivers, ingress/controllers validate against currently supported minors.
+  > Sometimes your CNI/CSI/CRI (or other third party addons) ship new features that depend on newer Kubernetes APIs.
+If your cluster is on an older minor, those features can break, or the addon may fail to start, due to version skew or missing API fields.

 ---